ashushaw04/APMC_Argo_Challenge/README.md

 ![alt text](https://github.com/ashushaw04/APMC_Argo_Challenge/blob/master/Images/BajrijalgaonPrices.png)

-We can clearly see the Fluctuations
+We can clearly see the Fluctuations for the cluster Bajri and Jalgaon Mandi

 Thus now we use the ACF and PACF Plots to check the stationarity of our data and Finally the Dicky Fuller test is run to check the stationarity of the data

+We can also see similar trends for different clusters of APMC and Commodity.
+Some of them are shown below.

 ### Seasonality Removal and MSP Prices Comparison
 First we checked the stationarity of the data using steps mentioned above.